Produce Mix & Master Your Music

 We want to use some synth sounds but aren’t any good at knobs?: I’m glad you asked.
 I love programming synths.
 Either get me to make the sounds for you early-on or use adequate preset sounds and supply me with the MIDI so I can build sounds in the mix.

-What DAW or gear do you use?: Who cares?
-I mean seriously.
+What DAW or gear do you use?: You’re asking about my gear on our first date?
+I mean seriously!
+Don’t you want to know who I am?
+You are hiring my mind not my gear.
 One environment is essentially the same as any other, they all sound like what you put into them.
 If you use Cake Base or Fruity Tools then that is just fine with me, we agree on the performances via mp3 and you send me Stems/MIDI to mix.
 If I show you pictures of my studio it probably won’t impress you.
 Working studios are a mess and these days mostly “in the box” (computer).
 The pics you see on most sites are stock images of gear the guy doesn’t own – there just aren’t that many SSL consoles out there.
+If it was only about gear, you could buy all the toys yourself.
+Look around, most of the people who have tried that have failed to make great records (or often even any records).

 Will you record our band?: I’m not set up for recording.
 It is best that you find a Studio and an Engineer you like and do your tracking there.
 If you want me in the session then I will come along.
 Be sure you get good performances and they deliver you Audio Stems.